disepaci/ratslider/readme.md

 ## functions

-you can also trigger manually navigation function, or write custom events for de navigation.
+you can also trigger manually navigation function, or write custom events for the navigation.

 ### `create()`
-- the contrstuctor use `create()` by default.
+- use it if you dont set the create option on class initialization

 ### `destroy()`